Abdy-me/useful-tools-for-students/README.md

 <!-- [vines23] will write this section -->

 ## Notion
-* Notion helps in combination ofthe following into one workspace:
+** Notion helps in combination ofthe following into one workspace**:
  -  Task management
  -  Databases
  -  Ai